zsoro2/php-interview-questions/README.md

     }
 ```

-Very important point: In an abstract class you can predefine working method, but you can't in interface.
+Very important point: In an abstract class you can predefine the working method, but you can't in an interface.

 ----